osmlab/openstreetmap-json-schema/1.0-DRAFT/Data.md

                 // Repeat for additional relation members
         },

         // Repeat for additional relations.
-Any two relations MUST NOT have the same id ]
+Any two relations MUST NOT have the same ID ]
 }
 ```